thewca/wca-regulations/wca-regulations-2012.md

 ## Article 5: Puzzle Defects

-- 5a) Examples of puzzle defects include: popped pieces, broken wires, pieces twisted in place, and detached screws/caps/stickers.
+- 5a) Examples of puzzle defects include: popped pieces, broken wires, pieces twisted in place, and detached screws/caps/stickers.[NOTE: be prepared to remove "broken wires".
+For the longest time I didn't understand what that was supposed to mean.]
-- 5b) If a puzzle defect occurs during an attempt, the competitor may choose to repair the defect and continue the attempt, or to stop the attempt.
+- 5b) If a puzzle defect occurs during an attempt, the competitor may choose to repair the defect and continue the attempt, or to stop the attempt.[NOTE:What if I pop a 5x5 x-center and want to solve without repairing?
+5b and 5b5 together aren't clear if I'm allowed to not repair at all.]
   - 5b1) If a competitor chooses to repair the puzzle, he must repair only the defective pieces.
 Tools and/or pieces of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b2) Any repair to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b3) Permitted repairs:
     - 5b3a) If any pieces have fallen out or moved out of place, the competitor may place them back.
     - 5b3b) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, he may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
-    - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.
+    - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.[NOTE: I really don't like this change.
+Suppose a competitor has memorized a subset of ZBLL.
+This rule might encourage them to intentionally "accidentally" twist a corner during F2L, so that upon reaching LL they get to decide what corner orientation group they get.
+If someone knows WV, they might just "accidentally" tiwst a corner while inserting the last F2L pair, and magically get an OCLL "skip" every solve.
+Corners twisting in place is not "bad luck" but something that can be prevented by simply tightening the cube.
+If the competitor chooses to use an overly loose cube, twists are a risk they're taking and they should deal with it.
+We shouldn't have rules that encourage not solving the cube.]
   - 5b4) During blindfolded events, a puzzle defect must be repaired during the attempt, and all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
   - 5b5) If parts of the puzzle are still defective or not fully placed at the end of the attempt, the result is recorded as the worst state obtainable by repairing the puzzle (see Regulation 5b3).
 - 5c) If a competitor has a puzzle defect, this does not give him the right to an extra attempt.